Gender inequality: Income disparities linked to job stratification

 Across the board, a number of industries are stratified across the genders.
 This is the result of a variety of factors.
 These include differences in education choices, preferred job and industry, work experience, number of hours worked, and breaks in employment (such as for bearing and raising children).
 Men also typically go into higher paid and higher risk jobs when compared to women.
 These factors result in 60% to 75% difference between men's and women's average aggregate wages or salaries, depending on the source.
 Various explanations for the remaining 25% to 40% have been suggested, including women's lower willingness and ability to negotiate salary and sexual discrimination.
 According to the European Commission direct discrimination only explains a small part of gender wage differences.
 According to the International Labour Organisation, women continue to be paid around 20% less than males worldwide.

 On average, women represented 37.8% of all agricultural workers in 2021; this share is above 50% in 22 countries, most of them in Africa.
 Women and men working in agriculture might have different employment status.
 Generally, the women employed in agriculture are more likely to be engaged as contributing family workers whereas men are more likely to be engaged on their own account as workers generating an income.
 In addition, women often spend more time than men on activities such as food processing and food preparation for the household, child and elder care, water and fuel collection and other unpaid household duties.
+Significant gender inequalities exist in farm ownership in 2025, with women in 43 out of 49 countries with available data less likely than men to own or have secure rights to agricultural land.
+When women do have secure land rights, they increase investment in soil conservation, have greater crop diversity and improved household food security.